Shahid Soleimani-class corvette: Armament

-These warships are equipped with six anti-ship cruise missiles including four long-range ones (likely Noor or Ghadir) and two short-range anti-ship missiles (likely Nasir) in an order of two long-range and one short-range box launchers on each side behind the superstructure.
+These warships are equipped with six anti-ship cruise missiles including four long-range ones (likely Noor or Ghadir) and two short-range anti-ship missiles (likely Nasir).
+Two long-range and one short-range box launchers are on each side behind the superstructure.
 These warships are the first Iranian warship to be equipped with a vertical launching system (VLS).
-The VLS armament component includes six bigger cells for surface-to-surface cruise missiles and 16 smaller ones for surface-to-air missiles, all of which are located behind the command bridge.
+The VLS armament component includes six bigger cells for surface-to-surface cruise missiles and 16 smaller ones for surface-to-air missiles, all located behind the command bridge.

-The lead warship, Shahid Soleimani, is equipped with six 23 mm gatling guns (likely Asef), one 30 mm auto-canon and two chaff dispensers.
+The lead warship, Shahid Soleimani, was equipped with six 23 mm gatling guns (likely Asef), one 30 mm autocannon and two chaff dispensers.
 These are also incorporated in other warships of the class.
-According to Commodore Alireza Tangsiri, Shahid Soleimani-class vessels have been equipped with different types of missiles with varied ranges of 200, 300 and 750 kilometers respectively, as well as with a new 2,000-kilometer-range cruise missile named Ghadr-474, to boost their firepower.
-Tangsiri later said that Sayyad Shirazi and Hassan Baqeri, the other two warships of the class currently in service have been equipped with 16 Navvab vertically-launched missiles and 6 Sayyad-3 missiles.
+According to Commodore Alireza Tangsiri, Shahid Soleimani-class vessels have been equipped with different types of missiles, with ranges of 200, 300 and 750 kilometers respectively, and a new 2,000-kilometer-range cruise missile named Ghadr-474, to boost their firepower.
+Tangsiri later said that Sayyad Shirazi and Hassan Baqeri, the other two warships of the class, were equipped with 16 Navvab vertically-launched missiles and 6 Sayyad-3 missiles.